 • Chewing gum and food is not permitted anywhere in the gym.

 • Gymnasts must not leave the premises without an adult.

 The complaints procedure will be implemented on receipt of complaints or allegations against a coach, official, individual member or the club.

-Complaint should be detailed in writing and sent to the chair who will direct it to the relevant person or body. (welfare officer in most of the cases)
+Complaint should be detailed in writing and sent to the chair who will direct it to the relevant person or body or by contacting our club’s welfare officer – Indre Zazeckyte 07933496709.